ishaq4466/cheetSheets/gitSheet.md

 ### Resetting/Rolling-back the changes (Playing with HEAD Pointer)

-1. Revert back the modified files/file to their original state or to **last commit state** in Working Directory
+* Revert back the modified files/file to their original state or to **last commit state** in Working Directory
 ```
 git checkout . or git checkout <filename>
 ```
-2. Reverting the files from staging area to **working directoty or last commit**
+* Reverting the files from staging area to **working directoty or last commit**
 ```
 git reset HEAD
 ```

-3. Reverting the file changes "between two commits"
+* Reverting the file changes "between two commits" Some times it might happen we want to revert back the changes to the previous commit or to a specific commit state.
+The below image illust the scenerio:
 ![Revert](revert.png)

 ```
 git log -p -2 FILE1.txt # see the changes done in file1.txt in last 2 commits and getting the hash value for the desired
-git revert <HASH-value>
+git revert <SHA2>
 git checkout --their FILE1.txt #solving the merge and conflict
 git commit -m "Chnges reverted w.r.t last commit"
 git push origin